-In a recession, retailers should recognize that in addition to how correct pricing influences profitability, the right or wrong price point will also affect consumer demand, cannibalization, inventory levels, margins, costs, and even brand image.
+In a recession, retailers should recognize that in addition to how to correct pricing influences profitability, the right or wrong price point will also affect consumer demand, cannibalization, inventory levels, margins, costs, and even brand image.

-Advanced price optimization software can make a world of a difference because it accurately optimizes pricing as the product travels through the entire product life cycle and recommends pricing as it accounts for recession factors of consumer behavior and inventory levels.
+Advanced price optimization software can make a world of a difference because it accurately optimizes pricing as the product travels through the entire product life cycle and recommends pricing as it accounts for recession factors of consumer behaviour and inventory levels.

 Delivering high-quality customer experiences

 Retailers must work even harder to stay close to their existing customer base and reach new potential customers in a recession economy.

 Advanced analytics provides retailers with real-time intelligence about customers.
 Real-time information allows companies to communicate, and make changes and improvements quickly to better serve their customers and encourage purchases.

 It’s something leading retailers should strive for because 84% of consumers say being treated like a person, not a number, is very important to winning their business.

 It’s a hyper-personalized shopping experience that consumers will continue to expect, especially as they are more thoughtful about which retailers they choose to spend their time and their dollars with.